The Magic of Heart-Centered Living

 One step.

-You don’t have to wait until you “have time” to feel better.
+You do not have to wait until you have more time to feel better.

-You can shift your energy in two minutes because your spirit is always one breath away from center.
+You can shift your energy in two minutes because your spirit is often only one breath away from center.

 Again and again, you can return.